dotnet/aspire/src/Aspire.Hosting.Azure.CosmosDB/README.md

                        .WithReference(cosmosdb);
 ```

 The `AddAzureCosmosDB` method will read connection information from the AppHost's configuration (for example, from "user secrets") under the `ConnectionStrings:cosmosdb` config key.
 The `WithReference` method passes that connection information into a connection string named `cosmosdb` in the `MyService` project.
-In the _Program.cs_ file of `MyService`, the connection can be consumed using:
+In the _Program.cs_ file of `MyService`, the connection can be consumed using the client library [Aspire.Microsoft.Azure.Cosmos](https://www.nuget.org/packages/Aspire.Microsoft.Azure.Cosmos):

 ```csharp
 builder.AddAzureCosmosDBClient("cosmosdb");